NCSU GIS 714:

 Running an analysis and export

 Next we will compute a simple analysis with r.neighbors (number of different values within a 3x3 neighborhood) and export the result into tif.
 We use compression option when exporting to minimize file size (consult GDAL documentation for further explanation).
 For that we submit a job, we request 1 core, 2GB of memory for 5 hours.
-GRASS tool is executed using the --exec interface which starts a GRASS session in specified Location, executed the command and ends the session.
+GRASS tool is executed using the --exec interface which starts a GRASS session in specified project, executed the command and ends the session.
 We will create a text file in your home folder using nano editor:

 nano /home/$USER/bsub_neighbors.sh